ISC-HEI/isc-hei-report/isc_templates.typ

 // Template for ISC bachelor degree programme at the School of engineering in Sion
-// Since 2024, pmudry with contributions from @LordBaryhobal, @MadeInShineA
+// Since 2024, @pmudry with contributions from @LordBaryhobal, @MadeInShineA
+// Bachelor thesis template first page inspired from Lasse Rosenow work on https://typst.app/universe/package/haw-hamburg-master-thesis

 #import "lib/includes.typ" as inc